On an Erd\H{o}s-Szekeres Game: Strategy when b=5

-In state 6, if player 2 plays in row 1, player 1 responds by playing the first open cell in row 2 to get to state 7.
-If player 2 plays in row 2, player 1 responds in row 4 to get state 5.
-If player 2 plays row 3 and there are an even number of open cells in row 1, player 1 plays in row 2 to get state 3.
-If player 2 plays row 3 and there are an odd numbers of open cells in row 1, player 1 plays the second open cell in row 4 to get state 1.
-If player 2 plays in row 4, player 1 plays in row 2 to get state 5.
+In State 5, player 2 has five possible moves, shown below, followed by player 1's responses.
+In one of these cases, player 1's response depends on the parity of the number of open cells in row 1.

+In State 6, player 2 has four possible moves, shown below, followed by player 1's responses.
+In one of these cases, player 1's response depends on the parity of the number of open cells in row 1.

+Finally, recall that in State 7, row 1 has one more eliminated cell than row 2, and row 3 has one more eliminated cell than row 4, but row 3 has at least two more eliminated cells than row 3, as illustrated below.

-In state 7, if player 2 plays the first open cell in row 1, player 2 plays the first open cell in row 2 and vice versa, which returns to state 7.
-If player 2 plays the final available open cell in row 3 and there are an odd number of open cells in row 1, player 1 responds by playing the cell below player 2's move, resulting in state 1.
-On the other hand, if player 2 plays the final available open cell in row 3 and there are an even number of open cells in row 1, player 1 responds by playing the cell diagonally below player 2's move, resulting in state 4.
-If player 2 plays anywhere else in row 3, player 1 responds by playing in row 4 to get to state 6 or 7.
-If player 2 plays one cell in row 4, player 1 responds by playing one cell in row 3 to get to state 6 or 7. \end{proof}
+In general, if player 2 plays in row 1, player 1 responds in row 2 and vice versa to remain in State 7.
+Similarly, if player 2 plays in row 4, player 1 responds with one cell in row 3 to get to State 6 or State 7.
+The interesting situation is when player 2 plays in row 3, since there is more than one open cell in row 3 to choose from.
+If player 2 plays anywhere but rightmost possible cell of row 3, player 1 plays in row 4 in such a way as to return to State 6 or 7.
+The remaining case is when player 2 plays the final possible cell in row 3, which we consider in two cases below, depending on the parity of open cells in row 1.